redis-developer/redis-polygon-search-weather-demo/README.md

 ![Polygon search example in action](screenshots/polyweather.gif)

 Watch the recording of our Polygon Search live stream video on YouTube [here](https://www.youtube.com/watch?v=CegTSglMUks).
+Note that the code has been tidied up a little since this was recorded -- it no longer uses redis-py's `execute_command` when performing search queries: it uses the more idiomatic interface instead.

 ## Introduction